 Furthermore we have and need the same kind of data for individuals with whom we cooperate, including those whom CAW support in various ways and supporters of CAW.
 The legal basis in this respect is GDPR art.
 6 (1) b, contract.

-Thirdly we may have and need the same kind of data for individuals the Foundation in any way may have trained in the use of the manuals and other materials the Foundation has developed.
-The purpose of this is to be able to go back and i.a. evaluate the work and efforts of the Foundation, also as a part of the research the Foundation may support.
+Thirdly we may have and need the same kind of data for those individuals the Foundation may have trained in the use of the manuals and other materials the Foundation has developed.
+The purpose of this is to be able to evaluate the work and efforts of the Foundation, also as a part of the research the Foundation may support.
 The legal basis in this respect is GDPR art.
 6 (1) a and b, consent and contract.

 The typical data we collect and maintain are name, telephone number, address and e-mail address.

 2. Parties with whom we share personal data

 The suppliers of our IT services and their sub-suppliers may have access to personal data if such access is necessary for them to provide their services to us.
 We have data processing agreements with such parties ensuring that they do not use such data for their own purposes.

 We do not disclose personal data in any other way, unless requested by our clients or unless it is necessary to comply with laws or public authority requirements.
 We do not sell personal data.